How do you deal with writer’s block?

 Third: I hit the road.
 If the first two don’t do the trick, I plan a road trip.
 Getting out of town, even just for a few hours–taking myself out of my daily routine–has never failed to get me unstuck.
 New surroundings and new experiences inspire me to write new thoughts.
 I take my laptop, but almost always end up just writing in my journal.
 There is something about putting pen to paper that creates that “flow” we all love as writers.
 It’s very organic.

 I come home refreshed and ready to work.
-And now, with AirBnB.com it is easier than ever to get a room in someone else’s home for a few days without breaking the bank.
+And now, with AirBnB.com etc. it is easier than ever to get a room in someone else’s home for a few days without breaking the bank.
 And who knows, you just might be inspired by the people you’re staying with, in addition to the beauty that surrounds you.
 I highly recommend it!

-I meet myself . . . the best version of me . . . when I travel.
+I always meet myself when I travel.

 Fourth: This one is the most radical and for me the most foolproof method for breaking out of Resistance Mode.
 I stop reading books!
 Yep, you heard me right.
 Stop.
 Cold turkey!
-Here’s why it works: You see, I’m addicted to story (most writers are), and if I can’t get my fix through other people’s books I will get it through my own!
+Here’s why it works: You see, I’m addicted to story (most writers are), and if I can’t get my fix through other people’s creative endeavors, I will have to get it through my own!
 It WORKS EVERY TIME!
 PS: No TV or MOVIES either.
 Cold turkey means eliminating all forms of story in my life so that my only outlet is through my own stories!

 What’s the best thing about being a writer?